Neuropsychology Outpatient Therapy Clinic

-A neuropsychological evaluation involves testing that is sensitive to problems in brain functioning.
+A neuropsychological therapy evaluation involves testing that is sensitive to problems in brain functioning.
 Unlike CT or MRI scans, which show the structure of the brain, neuropsychological testing examines how well the brain is working when it performs certain functions (for example, remembering).
-The tests may assess attention, memory, reason, problem-solving, visual-spatial functions, sensory perceptual functions, academic skills, language functions, motor function, and emotional and behavioral functions.
+The tests at our outpatient clinic may assess attention, memory, reason, problem-solving, visual-spatial functions, sensory perceptual functions, academic skills, language functions, motor function, and emotional and behavioral functions.

-A history form will be mailed to you prior to your appointment.
+A history form will be mailed to you prior to your appointment with one of our neuropsychologists.
 Please bring that completed form with you to the appointment.
 Be sure to bring a copy of your current medication list and any relevant medical records, including neuroimaging disks or prior neuropsychological evaluations.
 Please be sure to bring glasses or hearing aids, if you wear them.

 Additionally, please consider these recommendations:

 - Get a good night's rest the night before.